|

 Dante Bardis received his

-Ph.D. in the Mechanical
+Ph.D. in Mechanical

 Engineering at the University